cruno91/next-pocketbase-auth-example/README.md

 API routes for rendering the dashboards and making the CRUD requests to Pocketbase.

+#### Tooling

+Development commands for Next.js can be ran via the `npm` and `npx` tooling:

+Examples:

+- Add a shadcn component `lando npx shadcn@latest add <component>`
+- Install defined dependencies `lando npm install`
+- Run the development version of the Next.js server `lando npm run dev`

+To run the production version of the Next.js server you can run `lando next`.

 ### API server (Golang with gin)

 The API server runs on gin and is built with Cobra and Viper libraries to store